danimelzz/BayesianEcology/Continuous.md

 - Continuous: normal, uniform, beta, gamma
 - Discrete: binomial, Poisson

-**Example 1** Let's talk about Beta-Binomial distribution.
+**Example 1: Beta-Binomial** Let's talk about Beta-Binomial distribution.
 Suppose that a new serum against the venom of *Bothrops jararaca* is being tested.
 800 mice which receveid the jararaca venom were separated in two groups: 400 mice were treated with the old serum (group A) and 400 mice were treated with the new serum (group B).
-Among the
+Among the group B, all treatments were successful.
+Among the group A, fours mice have died.
+Could we infer that the new serum (group B) is more effective than the old serum (group A)?

 ![Fig4](https://biologo.com.br/bio/wp-content/uploads/2018/05/jararaca.jpg)

+A frequentist statistician could use Binomial distribution to resolve this problem.
+A Bayesian statistician could use beta distribution to resolve this problem.
+If the researcher decides that she has not any prior information about the new serum, she can use uniform distribution: p ~ Uniform (0,1) = beta (1,1).

 ## 2.3 Credible Intervals and Inference